UQL reference

 logs

 The above query will fetch all logs within a given time range.
 It is possible to narrow the search space with the filter stage.
-The following query will find all logs where the log body contains error and the service.name field equals web.
+The following query will find all logs where the log body contains error and the service.name attribute equals web.

 Fetch all logs with filters